Data-Epic/fesomadealli-data-api/README.md

 ## Tasks

-Task 1: Set Up Environment
+### Task 1: Set Up Environment
-Initialize a Python project using Poetry.
+- Initialize a Python project using Poetry.
-Set up a virtual environment (venv) and install FastAPI, Polars, Pandas.
+- Set up a virtual environment (venv) and install FastAPI, Polars, Pandas.

-Task 2: Data Loading
+### Task 2: Data Loading
-Create a script to load http://archive.ics.uci.edu/dataset/502/online+retail+ii.
+- Create a script to load http://archive.ics.uci.edu/dataset/502/online+retail+ii.
-Implement functions to read datasets using both Pandas and Polars.
+- Implement functions to read datasets using both Pandas and Polars.
-Compare loading times and document findings by creating a benchmark function that returns;
+- Compare loading times and document findings by creating a benchmark function that returns:
-data loading time
+      - data loading time
-aggregation time.
+      - aggregation time.

 Feel free to add any additional metrics you find interesting.

-Task 3: Data Cleaning
+### Task 3: Data Cleaning
-Implement functions to handle missing values (e.g., fill with mean, drop rows).
+- Implement functions to handle missing values (e.g., fill with mean, drop rows).
-Apply cleaning transformations using Pandas and Polars.
+- Apply cleaning transformations using Pandas and Polars.
-Document data cleaning process and reason behind your methodology.
+- Document data cleaning process and reason behind your methodology.

 Task 4: Data Aggregation
-Group dataset by a categorical column (e.g., category).
+- Group dataset by a categorical column (e.g., category).
-Compute mean, sum, count for a numeric column.
+- Compute mean, sum, count for a numeric column.
-Implement aggregation using both Pandas and Polars.
+- Implement aggregation using both Pandas and Polars.
-Expose results via a FastAPI endpoint (/aggregate).
+- Expose results via a FastAPI endpoint (/aggregate).

 Task 5: API Integration
-Create a /process-data endpoint.
+- Create a /process-data endpoint.

 This endpoint should:
-Load dataset
+- Load dataset
-Clean and aggregate data
+- Clean and aggregate data
-Return processed results in JSON format.
+- Return processed results in JSON format.
-Implement error handling for invalid input formats.
+- Implement error handling for invalid input formats.

 Task 6: Saving and Retrieving Processed Data
-Save processed data in JSON and Parquet formats.
+- Save processed data in JSON and Parquet formats.
-Implement API endpoints to download these files (/download-json, /download-parquet).
+- Implement API endpoints to download these files (/download-json, /download-parquet).

-Deadline
+### Deadline
 The project should be submitted by Friday, February 28th, 2025, 11:59 PM.
 Submission
 Share your PR in the task-submission channel and tag your mentors.
 GitHub Repository: https://github.com/Data-Epic/data-wrangling/

-Rubrics
+### Rubrics
-Completeness: All parts of the task are implemented and working.
+- Completeness: All parts of the task are implemented and working.
-Code Quality: Code is clean, well-documented, and follows best practices.
+- Code Quality: Code is clean, well-documented, and follows best practices.
-Testing: Unit tests are comprehensive and cover edge cases.
+- Testing: Unit tests are comprehensive and cover edge cases.
 Git Usage: Proper use of Git for version control, with meaningful commit messages.

 Good luck, and happy coding! 🚀